nci/gsky/install/README.md

 Build the GSKY environment
 ----------
 	- Login to the VM via SSH
-	- copy the ‘build_all.sh’ to the home dir.
+	- Transfer ‘build_all.sh’ to the home dir.
 	- cd ~
 	- sudo ./build_all.sh